meepzh/CIS563-FluidSolver/README.md

 - OpenVDB 2.3.0

 ### Build Instructions (*nix) ###
-By default, the program is set to default debugging mode as set in `src/MFluidSolverConfig.hpp.in`.
-There are many other options there including logging settings and defaults, but note that defaults will be overwritten by the configuration file `config/config.json`.
+By default, the program is set to INFO level logging mode as set in `src/MFluidSolverConfig.hpp.in`.
+There are many other options there, including logging settings and defaults, but note that defaults will be overwritten by the configuration file `config/config.json`.